APB97/Sudoku-WinForms/README.md

 - Support me (this fills one cell at a time to assist users)
 - To menu (abandons the game and shows the main menu form)
 - Save PNG (saves and opens picture of unsolved sudoku)
-- Print PNG (prints previusly saved picture)
+- Print PNG (prints previously saved picture)

 ![game](images/Game.png)